 As a school we have asked our parents to provide an iPad for their children to use as a tool for learning.
 The parents manage the Apple ID’s and have full control of the iPads.
 We realise that, as a school, we have no say over what is downloaded onto the devices.
 While we did consider this, we cannot and do not want to dictate to our parents what they may or may not download.
 There are also some very educational games for the iPad and children can benefit from these too.
 We do not allow games to be played before of after school, and no iPads may be used at all during break times.
 We want our children to socialise and play with each other – these are important skills for a growing child.
 This is all part of our aim to encourage responsible use and management of the iPads by our students too.

 So then, how does one overcome the games issue?
 At a Parent iPad workshop held at our school recently, we shared the following advice:

-- Limit the number of games (our recommendation is 6 – 8 games only).
+- Limit the number of games (our recommendation is 6 games only, if you allow them at all).
 Games can be rotated.

 - It is also acceptable to disallow games until you feel your child is responsible enough to manage the iPad.
 You have been asked to purchase the device as a tool for school, not for entertainment.

 - Set limits for screen time at home (distinguish between school work and fun time).
 There are apps to assist with this.
-(Our Pact)
+(Screen Time on the iPad since iOS12 and Our Pact)